TommMakk/bank-customer-churn/README.md

   - **Medium Risk**: Predicted churn likelihood between 0.3 and 0.6
   - **High Risk**: Predicted churn likelihood between 0.6 and 1

-  **SMOTE (Synthetic Minority Over-sampling Technique)** was applied to address the higher number of incorrect predictions for **Medium Risk** and **High Risk** categories.
-These customers were prone to higher percentages of false positives, suggesting that balancing the classes would improve model performance.

   ![Feature Importance for High Risk Clients](images/feature_importance_high_risk.png)

 - **Feature Importance**: